seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 Ay; would they served us!

 **APEMANTUS**
-So would I,–as good a trick as ever hangman served thief.
+So would I,--as good a trick as ever hangman served thief.

 **Fool**
 Are you three usurers' men?